rafathossain/bracu-notice-crawler/README.md

     <img src="http://www.phpzone.in/wp-content/uploads/2017/08/php-curl-request-665x251.png" alt="demo" width="60%" border="0">
 </p>

-This php and cUrl based crawler gets all the data from the URL and shows them in a table.
+This project uses php and cUrl based crawler gets all the data from the URL and shows them in a table.

 ### Contribution & License
 You can contribute in following ways: